Forien/foundryvtt-forien-armoury/README.md

 * GM Macro to quickly set Infighting on target Tokens
 * 3 GM Macros to quickly set selected tokens' dispositions
 * GM Macro to quickly generate a random, fully usable Magic Scroll
+* GM Macro to generate a table where they can quickly check basic status of PCs
+* GM Macro to easily award XP to party based on folders, including half XP for companions
 * Player Macro to check their Career progression
-* Player Macros to check for their Damaged Equipment
+* 2 Player Macros to check for their Damaged Equipment
 * Player Macro to generate specific Ingredient for, and based on a specific Spell
 * Player Macro to roll for advanced Skill with limited SL result
+* Player Macro to quickly and easily create an Extended Lockpicking Test
+* Player Macro to implement "Cants" (Cantrips) from AotE3, requires setup.
 * General Macro to quickly open a WFRP4e Item Browser
 * General Macro to quickly open the Forien's Armoury Settings